-According to the application for Historic Landmark Designation, the property was constructed c.
-1902.
-The property is being nominated to the Lawrence Register of Historic Places under local criteria six.
-Local criteria six is its embodiment of elements of design, detailing, materials, or craftsmanship that render it architecturally significant.
+According to the application for Historic Landmark Designation, the property was constructed in two phases - 1870 and 1900.
+The property is being nominated to the Lawrence Register of Historic Places under local criteria five and six.
+Local criteria five is a building's identification as a work of a master builder, designer, architect, or landscape architect whose individual work has influenced the development of the community, county, state or nation.
+Local criteria six is a buildings embodiment of elements of design, detailing, materials, or craftsmanship that render it architecturally significant.

-The importance of this structure's visual and physical characteristics influences the environs definition process in that it is a prominent residential structure in the Old West Lawrence Historic District.
-The structure's architectural significance is important in the environs definition process because it is an excellent example of a Queen Anne Style residential structure with Colonial Revival details.
+The importance of this structure's visual and physical characteristics influences the environs definition process in that it is a prominent building in central core.
+The structure's architectural significance is important in the environs definition process because it is good example of a Gothic Revival Church.
 The structure also maintains a high degree of integrity.